PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/cloudnativebuildpacks/index.md

 Successfully rebased image weatherapi:0.1
 ```

 This is an extremely powerful feature of the platform.
 It allows us to change the base image of the container without having to rebuild the application.
-Platform tools such as KPack have taken this further and allow us perform a rebase of all affected images.
+Platform tools such as [Kpack]({{< ref "/blog/kpack" >}}) have taken this further and allow us perform a rebase of all affected images.

 ## Generating a Software Bill of Materials (SBOM)